Niebla: an open-source code for modeling the extragalactic background light: Theoretical background

 Here $k_\mathrm{B}$ is the Boltzmann constant and $T$ the temperature of the black body.
-Previous EBL models, like \citet{finke_modeling_2022}, have modelled the CIB as the sum of three black bodies, with one population emitting mainly in the MIR and two peaking at FIR wavelengths.
-The study from \citep{2019JCAP...04..043D} introduced one to three black bodies and compared different configurations.
+Previous EBL models, such as \citet{finke_modeling_2022}, have modeled the CIB as the sum of three black bodies, with one population emitting mainly in the MIR and two peaking at FIR wavelengths.
+The study from \citet{2019JCAP...04..043D} introduces one to three black bodies and compared different configurations.
 We therefore also allow for multiple populations at associated temperatures $T_i$ and fraction of absorbed emissivity $f_i$.
 The total dust emission is then

-where we multiply the normalized black body spectra with the integrated emissivity that dust absorbs from the COB.
+where we multiply the normalized blackbody spectra with the integrated emissivity that dust absorbs from the COB.
 The fractions $f_i$ are such that $\sum_if_i = 1$.